Amy Jenkins (artist)

 Amy Jenkins (born 1966) is an American artist from Peterborough, New Hampshire who is recognized for her work in video installation and experimental film.

-Education
+Early life and education

-Jenkins earned her BA degree in Fine Art at Colorado College in 1988 with a Minor in Italian and Cinema Studies.
+Jenkins was born in Springfield, Illinois.
+She earned her BA degree in Fine Art at Colorado College in 1988 with a Minor in Italian and Cinema Studies.
 In 1990, she obtained an MFA in Photography and Related Media from the School of Visual Arts, New York.

 Work

 Jenkins is best known for her multidisciplinary installations that combine video, audio, sculpture, and performance to create immersive environments.
 Familial relationships, home, sexuality, and the male/female identity are the recurrent themes of her intimate, visceral, and often personal, narratives.